Sarah Yehudit Schneider discusses eighteen questions on Jewish mysticism including growth through joy and free will.

 LEVY.
 And you talked about one of the unique factors and features of Jewish mysticism is bringing it into the family, bringing it down in a practical way.
 Personally, in your relationships, is there a place where we see it expressed?
 Can you give an example of where Jewish mysticism has actually influenced how you relate to yourself or others?

 SCHNEIDER.
 Well, it’s profound.
 I mean, everything has changed as a result of Jewish mysticism.
-I can’t think of a specific example
+I can’t think of a specific example.

 LEVY.
-With a child, grandchild, student.
+With a child, grandchild, or student.

 SCHNEIDER.
 Uh-huh.